Jiaoying Summers

-Jiaoying Summers (born January 18, 1990) is a comedian, SAG-AFTRA actress, producer, and philanthropist.
-She is best known for her TikTok videos and her focus on combating Asian racism and promoting Asian representation.
+Liang Jiaoying (梁娇颖), professionally known as Jiaoying Summers (born January 18, 1990), is a Chinese-American stand-up comedian, actress, and producer.
+She is best known for her TikTok videos focused on AAPI representation and female empowerment.
+Her stand-up comedy often references her upbringing and East Asian culture.

 Early life and education

 Summers was born and raised in Henan Province in China.
 She was born during China's one-child policy, and her parents delivered her at home instead of a hospital "to avoid the shame of having a girl" as their only child.
+Summers initially aspired to become an actress, inspired by watching films from a video rental shop her mother operated with her cousin.
+She has described her father as a "non-functioning alcoholic."

-She came to the United States at the age of 18 and studied at the University of Kentucky.
+Summers came to the United States at the age of 18 and studied at the University of Kentucky, where she earned a Bachelor's degree in economics with a minor in theater.
+After graduating, she relocated to Los Angeles and studied acting for four years with acting instructor Howard Fine.

 Career

 In 2013, Summers served as the president for new business development for her family's construction company.
 She also interned for the IMAX Corporation in Los Angeles.
 In 2014, Summers won the title of Miss China in the international beauty pageant "Queen of the Universe".
 She began acting in 2016.

 Summers is the founding partner and CEO of Summers Media, an international production company.